phani-msft/Automation-Catalog-for-Power-Platform/README.md

 ### 16. Add Pipeline variable (Azure DevOps)

 1. Open the pipeline in Azure DevOps
-2. Click on variables and update the value the following variable, after publishing the app to teams.
+2. Click on variables and update the value the following variable, after publishing the app to teams and re-run the pipeline.

 <table>
 <tr>